 - The status of the number

 The expert team at Global Call Forwarding works hard to get your number ported as quickly and efficiently as possible.

 What Kinds of Number Can You Port to Global Call Forwarding?

 Global Call Forwarding accepts a wide range of national, international, mobile, and toll free numbers.
 So, feel free to port your number, regardless of your location.
 You can even port toll free numbers to Global Call forwarding.

 There’s no need to stress about how to port your phone number.
 Typically, the transfer goes off without a hitch, and you will soon be enjoying the benefits that your new provider can offer.
 Complications can occur, but usually, the only reason your port will be rejected is if you give the wrong information about your previous account or your PIN.
 So, it’s important to make sure that your details match the information on your phone bill.

-If you want to find out more about how to port your phone number, contact Global Call Forwarding today and talk to their customer service team.
-They will help you every step of the way to gather your information and help make porting your number simple and stress-free.
+If you want to find out more about how to port your phone number, check out our VoIP number porting guide.
+This will help you every step of the way to gather your information and help make porting your number simple and stress-free.